kudzaimupita/reisotopia-client/README.md

 #### TODO:

-- Add breaking points and responsiveness for navbar, footer and list
-- better styling for navbar and footer, also remove padding on app body
+- better styling for navbar and footer
 - fix range slider Bug with the cursor while dragging the slider thumbs
 - Filter by distance to center (e.g. "max.
 3 km")